 The CHC is calling for:

-- Opposition to the development of a parallel private for-profit health care delivery system.
+- Opposition to a private, for-profit health care system

-- Share your experiences with health care through our on-line story booth, over social media, in a an email or phone call to us, or write a letter to your local newspaper.
-Were you or a family member treated well by our public system?
-Where are investments needed to improve the system?
+- Share your experiences with health care through our online story booth, over social media or in a an email, or write a letter to your local newspaper.

 Eroding Public Medicare: Lessons and Consequences of For-Profit Health Care Across Canada (Ontario Health Coalition, 2008)